Skip to main content

 Currently the results are being compared to the Company Overall.
 You might also have other comparison options, including historical surveys, or a benchmark score to compare results against.
 If you’ve gone through the survey process before, then comparing to previous results will be most enlightening to see if your/organizational actions have made an impact on previous focus areas.
 If this is your first time, comparing to the Company Overall will help you understand where your team is having a different experience (positive or negative) than others in the organization.

-Other Factors
+Other factors

 Question: What are the key themes emerging in the results?

-The Other Factors are usually combinations of questions (just like the Key Factor above) that represent aspects of the workplace that may influence or impact your Key Factor score.
+The other factors are usually combinations of questions (just like the Key Factor above) that represent aspects of the workplace that may influence or impact your Key Factor score.
 For example, we'd expect things such as Leadership and Management to have an impact on Engagement levels amongst employees.
 You can see how favorable (green), neutral (light grey) or unfavorable (red) your team feels about these work experiences by hovering on each factor.
 As with the Key Factor, the green and red bars on the right show how this factor compares.

 Clicking the heading will sort any of the columns and clicking on any factor will take you through to see the individual items that contribute to the factor.